AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

        end if;
     end Show_Device;

-Now, no exception is being raised anymore, as we only retrieve information from the device when it is turned on |mdash| that is, we only call the :ada:`Read_Info` function when the :ada:`State` discriminant of the object is set to :ada:`On`.
+Now, no exception is raised, as we only retrieve information from the device when it is turned on |mdash| that is, we only call the :ada:`Read_Info` function when the :ada:`State` discriminant of the object is set to :ada:`On`.